Previous Next

 School board's attorney should not be present during the board's deliberations, in order to avoid any appearance of impropriety or unfairness.
 Weissman v.
 Bd. of Educ., 190 Colo.
 414, 547 P.2d 1267 (1976).

-Sessions proscribed by this section and 29-9-101.
-Where a county school board's negotiations with a local education association were handled by a committee of nonboard member representatives as well as a board member, closed sessions were held during which the board's negotiating team met with the association team, and the board also met in executive sessions with its negotiating team to review the progress of negotiations and to determine policy as well as strategy, these latter sessions of the board fall within the proscription of 29-9-101 and this section.
+Sessions proscribed by this section and former 29-9-101.
+Where a county school board's negotiations with a local education association were handled by a committee of nonboard member representatives as well as a board member, closed sessions were held during which the board's negotiating team met with the association team, and the board also met in executive sessions with its negotiating team to review the progress of negotiations and to determine policy as well as strategy, these latter sessions of the board fall within the proscription of former 29-9-101 and this section.
 Littleton Educ.
 Ass'n v.
 Arapahoe County Sch.
 Dist., 191 Colo.
 411, 553 P.2d 793 (1976); Sch.
 Dist.
 No. 11 v.
 Colo.
 Springs Teachers Ass'n, 41 Colo.
 App.
 267, 583 P.2d 952 (1978).

 When failure to comply with statutory notice requirements not fatal.
 The failure to comply with statutory notice requirements in subsection (2) is not a fatal defect in the proceedings when the meeting is attended by all of the members composing the board.
 Wheeler v.
 Sch.
 Dist.
 No. 20, 33 Colo.
 App.
 233, 521 P.2d 178 (1973), aff'd, 188 Colo.
 262, 535 P.2d 206 (1975).